Revenge on Your Mind

 As Krishna says in the Bhagavad-Gita (6.23):

-“Understand freedom to be that principle which severs your bondage to suffering.”
+“You should understand freedom to be that principle which severs your bondage to suffering.”

 When the knot that once bound you to the knife point is undone, the trauma is resolved.
-And you’re finally free to return to yourself—not as the naïve soul who once believed everyone would honor your sincerity, but as a renewed person who has broken the cage of resentment and not been broken by it.
+And you’re finally free to return to yourself—not as the naïve soul who once believed everyone would honor your sincerity, but as a renewed person who has broken the cage of resentment, and not been broken by it.

 The world may forget.